 Google Pixel 3a XL full review

 Google has launched a pair of mid-range smartphones to bring some of its excellent premium features to those with less money to spend.
-The Nexus days might be back in a way but things are very different in 2019 and the Pixel 3a XL has some serious competition on its hands.
+The Nexus days might be back in a way but the Pixel 3a XL has some serious competition on its hands.
 Find out if it can put up a fight in our full review.

-The Pixel 3a phones were announced at Google's I/O developer conference alongside the Google Next Hub Max.
+The Pixel 3a phones were announced at Google's I/O developer conference alongside the Google Nest Hub Max.

 The main reason Google has launched these phones it to appeal to those who can't afford the flagship Pixel 3 phones.